October 22, 2024 | 4 min read

-However, due to limited time slots and prime locations, organizers are required to evaluate the abstracts and build the agenda accordingly.
-The most promising abstracts receive prime time slots and better rooms, while lower-scored abstracts are assigned to less crowded time slots and smaller rooms or may even be rejected.
+Increasing the number of lectures and posters benefits attendees and organizers by providing comprehensive coverage of the subject matter, attracting a larger audience, and offering more choices.
+However, due to limited time slots and prime locations, organizers must carefully evaluate abstracts to build a balanced agenda.
+The most promising abstracts are given prime-time slots and larger rooms, while lower-scoring abstracts are assigned to less prominent time slots and smaller rooms, or may even be rejected.

 The abstract review process typically has three stages:

-Researchers submit research and lecture abstracts using an online abstract submission form that enforces rules such as word limit and required information.
+Researchers submit research and lecture abstracts using an online abstract submission form that enforces rules such as a word limit and required information.

 The conference secretary inspects the received abstracts to ensure validity.